 Task No. Description Activities 1 Project Coordination Plan Prepare concise PCP to ensure all stakeholders are informed of project status, existing or potential problems, and any project changes.
 2A Work Plan for Pre (Floor Slab) Removal Field Prepare Work Plan to address field screening at three locations.
 Screen Testing Letter report Work Plan to include the sampling that will be done to characterize the existing piles within the buildings at Load Line 4.
 Letter report Work Plan to be included in full Work Plan for entire project.
-2B Explosives Safety Submission for Pre (Floor Prepare an amendment to the existing ESS (MKM, 2005) to include the field screening sampling 2.13 Slab) Removal Field Screen Testing that will occur before the slabs are removed.
-2C Completion of Sampling Specified on Table 1 Collect 10 samples at two building locations on Load Lines 2 and 3 and test for TNT and RDX 20 (Selected Buildings) using EnSys Soil Test System.
+2B Explosives Safety Submission for Pre (Floor Prepare an amendment to the existing ESS (MKM, 2005) to include the field screening sampling Slab) Removal Field Screen Testing that will occur before the slabs are removed.
+2C Completion of Sampling Specified on Table 1 Collect 10 samples at two building locations on Load Lines 2 and 3 and test for TNT and RDX (Selected Buildings) using EnSys Soil Test System.
 2D Preliminary Evaluation of Pre (Floor Slab) Provide a preliminary evaluation of the results of the field testing at the two buildings sampled in Removal Contamination Beneath Selected Task 2C.
-Buildings at Load Lines 2,3,4 2E Characterize the Six Piles at Buildings G-1, 1A Collect one, 30-increment, multi-increment (MI) sample from each of the piles and analyze for a and 3 at Load Line 4 full suite of analytes.
-2F Remove Six Piles of Soil/Concrete Debris at Remove piles of soil/debris at Load Line 4.
-Buildings G-1, G-1A, and G-3 at Load Line 4 Dispose of as special waste (unless otherwise determined).
-3A Initial sampling and Analysis of 92 Buildings At most of the 105 buildings (92), collect a biased sample for field screening. not Listed on Table 2 If the TNT or RDX cleanup goals are exceeded, collect 4'cores as described in Task 4D.
-3B Short Report of the Sampling and Analysis of the 92 Buildings Not Listed on Table 2.
-Prepare a short report of the field screening efforts at all 92 buildings sampled as part of task 3A.
-4A Work Plan for Initial After (Floor Slab) Prepare a section within the full Work Plan addressing the sampling that will occur after the slabs 17.1 Removal Field Screening Testing are removed.
+25 Buildings at Load Lines 2,5,4 Callest and 20 in moment multi-incomment (MI) commle from each of the siles and each as for a 2E and 3 at Load Line 4 full suite of analytes 2F Remove Six Piles of Soil/Concrete Debris at Remove piles of soil/debris at Load Line A 21 Buildings G-1 G-1A and G-3 at Load Line A Dispose of as special waste (unless otherwise determined) 34 Initial sampling and Analysis of 92 Buildings At most of the 105 buildings (92) collect a biased sample for field screening 571 not Listed on Table 2 If the TNT or RDX cleanup goals are exceeded collect 4 cores as described in Task 4D 3B Short Report of the Sampling and Analysis of Prepare a short report of the field screening efforts at all 92 buildings sampled as part of task 3A 512 the 92 Buildings Not Listed on Table 2. repute a short report of the field screening errors at an 22 burndings sampled as part of task of the 4A Work Plan for Initial After (Floor Slab) Prepare a section within the full Work Plan addressing the sampling that will occur after the slabs Removal Field Screening Testing are removed.
 Include Field Sampling Plan and QAPP amendments and a site-specific HASP.
 4B Explosives Safety Submission for Initial After Prepare an amendment to the existing ESS (MKM, 2005) to include the field screening sampling (Floor Slab) Removal Field Screen Testing that will occur after the slabs are removed.
 Include this information along with the amendment in Task 2B.
 4C Initial Sampling and Analysis of 13 Buildings For those buildings representing a higher probability of residual contamination, collect multiple Listed on Table 2 4' cores and perform field screening (TNT/RDX) at five depths.
 Collect an additional 10 samples representative of a range of field screening concentrations and submit to the fixed laboratory for TNT/RDX analysis (to allow for correlation to future work).

-Table 2-1 Summary of Tasks and Activities Included in the SOW Ravenna Army Ammunition Plant Ravenna, Ohio
+Table 2-1Summary of Tasks and Activities Included in the SOWRavenna Army Ammunition PlantRavenna, Ohio